amukovozov/embind_threading/README.md

 `Tried to spawn a new thread, but the thread pool is exhausted`, and never finishes execution.
 However, the total number of spawned threads should never exceed the pool size by design of the example.

+The example initializes the WASM module from a web-worker; without the worker (doing the same from the main browser thread) the same issue is observed, but it also blocks the main thread which is not convenient.